projectsesame/sesame/site/content/docs/v1.0.0/ingressroute.md

           port: 80
 ```

-In this example, the permission for Contour to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to IngressRoute objects in the `example-com` namespace.
+In this example, the permission for Sesame to reference the Secret `example-com-wildcard` in the `admin` namespace has been delegated to IngressRoute objects in the `example-com` namespace.

 ### Routing